What is the Wildlife Act 1975?

 3. Panel delivers recommendations to Minister

-The Panel will report to the Minister on the findings of their review by the end of August 2021.
+The Panel will report to the Minister on the findings of their review by late 2021.
 This report will be made publicly available at a later date.

 4. Directions paper consultation